 Q: What is the best inexpensive iPad?

-The 10.2-inch iPad (9th Generation) is the best inexpensive iPad that you can buy right now.
+The 10.2-inch iPad (9th Gen) is the best inexpensive iPad that you can buy right now.
 Despite its many features, the base model still comes in at just over $300.
 That’s the same price as the previous generation, which barely holds a flame to this model.

 Q: How to recycle your iPad?

 To recycle your iPad, you should first visit Apple’s Trade-In website.
 There, you will find information on how to trade in or recycle your iPad in your area of the world.
+Learn more about how to recycle electronics.

 Q: What’s the difference between the iPad and iPad Pro?

 The biggest difference between the iPad and the iPad Pro is the chipset.
 Both size variants of the iPad Pro feature Apple’s very own M1 CPU, the fastest, most powerful processor ever put into a mobile device.
-The current generation of iPad features an A13 Bionic chipset, which is a fast and efficient SoC on its own, however it just can’t compete with Apple’s new top-tier silicon.
+The current generation of iPad features an A13 Bionic chipset, which is a fast and efficient SoC on its own, however, it just can’t compete with Apple’s new top-tier silicon.
 Few chips can.

 Final Thoughts on the Best iPads